deltachat/deltachat-pages/en/help.md

 ### Chat with?

-Everyone that has an e-mail address - even if the recipient is not using the Delta Chat app.
+Everyone you can e-mail - even if that someone isn't using the Delta Chat app.
 End-to-end encryption to everyone with an Autocrypt capable e-mail program.